SirMrManuel0/SirMrManuel0/README.md

 ## About Me 🚀

-I'm a passionate programmer based in Germany and currently a student at a gymnasium.
+I'm a programmer based in Germany and currently a student at a gymnasium.
 My primary programming language is Python, but I'm always eager to explore and learn new technologies.
-Recently, I've been diving into the worlds of Rust, C#, and Java, expanding my skill set and embracing new challenges.
+Recently, I've been diving into the worlds of Java (and Rust), expanding my skill set and embracing new challenges.

-**Funny Quote:**
 > "Why do programmers prefer dark mode?
 Because light attracts bugs!" 🌌😄

 ## Programming Languages 💻